jeff00seattle/plane-reservations/README.md

 ## Plane Seat Reservation

-Given a plane with reserved seats, find the maximum number of seat groupings so that family of 3 can sit together.
+Given a plane with reserved seats, find the maximum number of seat groupings so that a group of size **`k`** can sit together.

 ### Plane seating layout